nathankot/dotfiles/README.md

 ## I want dotfiles, and I want boxen to setup my machine

-It's recommended that you make a fork of [these boxen configs](https://github.com/nathankot/our-boxen).
+It's recommended that you make a fork of [these boxen configs][our-boxen].
 If you don't know what boxen is yet, don't worry - you can read up on it later.

 If you've made a fork ensure that you edit `/config/boxen.rb` in your our-boxen fork accordingly.